dsgallups/midix/README.md

 ## Overview

+`midix` provides users with human readable MIDI structures without invariant states.
+That is, the midi 1.0 specification has been strongly typed such that programatic commands built with this crate are not invariant.

 `midix` provides a parser ([`Reader`](crate::prelude::Reader)) to read events from `.mid` files. calling [`Reader::read_event`](crate::prelude::Reader::read_event) will yield a [`FileEvent`](crate::prelude::FileEvent).

 Additionally, `midix` provides the user with [`LiveEvent::from_bytes`](crate::events::LiveEvent), which will parse events from a live MIDI source.

 You may also make your own MIDI representation using the provided structs.
-If check out [`bevy_midix`](https://crates.io/crates/bevy_midix) if you'd like to use `midix` in your games!
+A significant portion of this library lives within the `bevy` feature.
+See details below on usage with the bevy engine.

 ## Goal
 `midix` is NOT designed to be as fast as possible.
 It is designed for a user to navigate the MIDI format to read and write to.
 Instead of working directly with bytes, use language to define what your MIDI is supposed to do.